techishthoughts-org/gitshift/docs/README.md

 ├── TROUBLESHOOTING.md     # Troubleshooting and problem solving
 ├── ARCHITECTURE.md        # Technical architecture and design
 ├── SECURITY.md            # Security best practices and guidelines
-├── CONTRIBUTING.md        # Contributing to the project
+└── CONTRIBUTING.md        # Contributing to the project
-└── API_DOCUMENTATION.md   # API reference and examples
 ```

 ---